starlays/tic-tac-toe/README.md

 Required software:
 ------------------

-This is a list with the software used in this project.
-All of the tools are open source.
 Please check this section often because the list will be updated as the project evolves.
+Software used in this project:

 1. [WireframeSketcher](http://wireframesketcher.com)
 2. [Dia](https://wiki.gnome.org/Apps/Dia)